Skip to Content

 Total Time: 35 minutes

-Inspired by chef Roy Choi's street corn from his Las Vegas restaurant, Best Friend, my spin on classic Mexican esquites combines grilled or pan roasted fresh corn and jalapeño peppers with Japanese Kewpie mayo and chili garlic sauce to make a tangy, spicy, and umami street corn salad.
+Inspired by chef Roy Choi's street corn from his Las Vegas restaurant, Best Friend, my spin on classic Mexican esquites combines grilled or pan roasted corn and jalapeño peppers with Japanese Kewpie mayo and chili garlic sauce to make a tangy, spicy, and umami summer corn salad.

 Ingredients